WHO WE ARE

 OUR COMMITMENT TO EQUITY & INCLUSION

-There is grief, trauma and pain in the streets and in the communities of America today.
+There is loss, grief, and pain in the streets and in the communities of America today.
 We are using our voice to acknowledge the systemic racism and injustice in our society, and we are advocating for equity, inclusivity and the protection of all people.

 Our grief unifies us as one.
 We are in this together.